miker15/SoftwareEngineeringProject/README.md

 # SoftwareEngineeringProject
-A Software Engineer Project for CS 3704
+A Software Engineer Project for CS 3704 to create a car pool application for hokies